-People who have been banned from entering Turkey can see the reason for the ban on the Entry Ban Notification Form given to them.
-If you are trying to enter Turkey from abroad and you are not allowed to enter the country because you have a ban order, sometimes an INAD passenger form is given instead of this form.
-In the INAD Passenger Form, it is not possible to see the restriction code or the reason for the ban in detail.
-It only states the law on which the ban is based.
-To find out the detailed reason for your ban, please see the article below or contact me.
+Individuals banned from entering Turkey can see the reason for the ban on the Entry Ban Notification Form given to them.
+However, if you are trying to enter Turkey from abroad and are not allowed entry because you have a ban decision, sometimes an INAD Passenger Form is given instead of this form.
+It is not possible to see the Entry Ban Code or the detailed reason for the ban on the INAD Passenger Form.
+Only the law on which the ban is based is specified.
+You can read my article below for what you need to do to learn the detailed reason for your ban.

 https://erdalnuhbasa.com/ban-on-entry-into-turkey-a-guidebook-for-how-to-revoke/